Rocky-Discord/auto-bumper/README.md

 # Auto Bumper

 - Automatically Bump your Server on Bot Listing Servers.
-(Example: DISBOARD)
+Ability to login with a User Token.
+Customizable Interval and Message!

 # Config.json